dataloop-ai/dtlpy-documentation/onboarding/09_model_management_v2.md

 Models trained offline or online can connect to the model metrics.
 See [this tutorial](https://github.com/dataloop-ai/dtlpy-documentation/blob/model_mgmt/tutorials/model_management/model_metrics_only/chapter.md) for how to upload metrics functionality on the platform.

-#### Models from the AI Library
+#### Copying or customizing model from the AI Library

 The Dataloop AI Library contains pre-trained models that can be used directly for predicting on items, or further trained to customize on your dataset.
-See [this tutorial](https://github.com/dataloop-ai/dtlpy-documentation/blob/model_mgmt/tutorials/model_management/use_public_models/chapter.md) for how to clone or train a public model on the platform.
+See [this tutorial](https://github.com/dataloop-ai/dtlpy-documentation/blob/model_mgmt/tutorials/model_management/use_public_models/chapter.md) for how to copy or customize a public model on the platform.

 #### Building custom models